-Idiopathic pulmonary fibrosis is a serious disease where the alveoli (the tiny air sacs of the lungs) and the lung tissue next to the alveoli become damaged and scarred.
+Idiopathic pulmonary fibrosis is a serious disease where the tiny air sacs of the lungs (the alveoli) and the lung tissue next to the alveoli become damaged and scarred.
 The main symptom is shortness of breath that gradually gets worse.
 The exact cause is not known.
-Treatments include steroids, and other medicines, and increasingly lung transplantation may be offered.
+Treatments include steroids and other medicines; increasingly lung transplantation may be offered.

 Understanding the lungs and alveoli

-What is idiopathic pulmonary fibrosis and what causes it?
+What is idiopathic pulmonary fibrosis (IPF) and what causes it?

 It is useful to understand what the following words mean: